What You Need to Know Before Traveling with CBD Products

 Other countries in Europe will have their own rules which should be followed should you decide to travel to them.
 These rules can vary slightly in terms of strictness, therefore you should make sure to do a good amount of research in advance.
 An example of these differences can be demonstrated in that; France has the same rules as the UK, but French authorities can have some strong views about CBD products and oils, therefore may ask questions you need to be prepared to answer.

-Whereas, if you’re traveling to Belgium or the Netherlands, they both have more relaxed rules.
+Whereas, if you’re travelling to Belgium or the Netherlands, they both have more relaxed rules.
 For example, it has been decriminalised in both countries to have cannabis products which contain THC.
 As a result of this, you can take products with up to 3g of THC to Belgium and up to 5g to the Netherlands.

 However, one country you have to ensure you do not take any kind of CBD product into is Slovakia.
 In Slovakia, CBD is seen as a controlled substance and due to this is illegal.

 Since the ‘Farm Bill’ was introduced in 2018, there has been a lot of confusion surrounding what’s actually allowed and where you can go in terms of CBD.
 One main rule in this bill is that CBD must be derived from hemp and not marijuana.
-However, currently there is no official test for this, meaning that US airports have been struggling to determine whether or not CBD products are technically legal.
+However, currently, there is no official test for this, meaning that US airports have been struggling to determine whether or not CBD products are technically legal.
 There is currently research taking place to develop substance tests which detect THC effectively.
 Additionally, some states still have CBD categorised as illegal, so despite whether or not it’s available in your state, it is always good to check whether or not CBD is legal in the state you will be arriving in.

 Furthermore, there are some discrepancies between federal and state laws, and some people can make the mistake of believing that federal laws always come above state laws, but that is not necessarily true.
-As of January 2020, the rule on the TSA website says: “Marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under fed law except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by the FDA”.
+As of January 2020, the rule on the TSA website says: “Marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under fed law except for products that contain no more than 0.3 per cent THC on a dry weight basis or that are approved by the FDA”.

 As a general rule, anything which is related to cannabis (including CBD and THC) is illegal.
-Hong Kong is one country which has legalised CBD, however it still considers THC, cannabis and cannabinol (CBN) to be illegal as they’re believed to be dangerous drugs.
+Hong Kong is one country which has legalised CBD, however, it still considers THC, cannabis and cannabinol (CBN) to be illegal as they’re believed to be dangerous drugs.

 Generally, in Africa, CBD has been legalised for medical use, however, it cannot contain more than 0.03% THC.
 Additionally, producing cannabis for medical use is also monitored as it requires you to have a government-issued license.
-Each individual country within these areas as it is likely that they will have different laws, therefore make sure you do extensive research before traveling with CBD to anywhere within Africa.
+Each individual country within these areas as it is likely that they will have different laws, therefore make sure you do extensive research before travelling with CBD to anywhere within Africa.